msifuna/Movie-System-Project/README.md

-# Movie System Project
+# Movie Recommendation System Project
-# 🎬 iMovie System Project
+# 🎬 Movie System Project

+# Group Members:
+- Michael S. Barasa (msifuna)
+- Aaron Irakoze (aaronirakoze19)

 A comprehensive data analysis and visualization tool that explores insights from a movie dataset using Python, Plotly, and interactive widgets.
 The project leverages Jupyter Notebooks and presents a dynamic and user-friendly interface for exploring genres, scores, votes, actors, and directors.